astronomo94/astronomo94.github.io/README.md

 [Link to my ORCID Page](https://orcid.org/my-orcid?orcid=0000-0003-4254-2724 "My ORCID page")

 ## PROFESSIONAL SERVICE
 I refereed papers submitted to _MNRAS_ and _ApJ_.
-I was member of the TAC of the TNG telescope for the semester 2023A.
+I was member of the TAC of the TNG telescope for semesters 2023A and 2024B.
 In June 2023 I was member of the LOC of the _Copernico @50 workshop_ in Asiago.
+In July 2024 I was a volunteer at the 2024 European Astronomical Society Annual Meeting in Padova.

 In February 2024 I was a tutor at the [2023 NEON Observing School](https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/NEON2023/) for PhD students.

-Since June 2024 I'm a Junior Member of the International Astronomical Union (IAU).
+Since June 2024 I'm a Junior Member of the International Astronomical Union ([IAU](https://iau.org/)).

 ![With the students of the 2023 NEON Observing School](./images/NEON.jpg)